 The new (replacement) filter becomes the back-up filter until the next service change occurs.

-For a double bank of Carbon filters, It is recommended that the backup filter be also tested for potential breakthrough by sampling with an appropriate Draeger[TM] or Gastec[TM] tube taking measurements of the exhaust airflow before refitting as the main filter.
+It is recommended that the backup filter be also tested for potential breakthrough by sampling with an appropriate Draeger[TM] or Gastec[TM] tube taking measurements of the exhaust airflow before refitting as the main filter.